Array Analysis

 The vespagram is a visualization of the FK results for an specific backazimuth or slowness.
 So, once you have done the FK analysis, you can compute the vespagram (Rost and Thomas, 2002).

 But before, you must select the time window.
 Go with the mouse to the any upper panel.
 Pick, hold and drag to the right direction to do the selection.
-Now you can open the vespagram window.
+The span time will be hilighted and then you can open the vespagram window.

 In the vespagram window you can select the parameters (Win length, overlap, and frequency bandwidth of the analysis) and the backazimuth and slowness where you want to compute the vespagram.